Wales national rugby union team: Strip

 In 2008, Under Armour replaced Reebok as Wales' kit manufacturer in a four-year deal worth £10 million.
 Welsh insurance company Admiral replaced Brains as the main shirt sponsors in 2010, signing a three-year contract.
 That deal was extended by two years in both in 2013 and 2015, with the latter described as the WRU's "biggest shirt partnership deal in its history".
-In 2017, Japanese motor company Isuzu Motors replaced Admiral as the main sponsors of the Wales team's home shirts, while sponsorship of the team's away shirts was taken on by Subaru as a result of both companies' UK imports being handled by IM Group.
+In 2017, Japanese motor company Isuzu replaced Admiral as the main sponsors of the Wales team's home shirts.
+Between 2017 & 2019 the sponsorship of the team's alternate shirt was taken on by Subaru as a result of both Subaru & Isuzu's UK imports being handled by IM Group.
 In October 2015, the WRU agreed a nine-year, £33 million extension to its contract with Under Armour, only for both parties to mutually terminate the deal four years early in 2020.

 A new, seven-year contract with Italian company Macron was agreed in September 2020, believed to be worth around £30 million.
+In 2021 Cazoo replaced Isuzu as the shirt sponsor in a two-year deal, however Isuzu remained a partner of the WRU.
+In June 2023, Vodafone replaced Cazoo as the front of shirt sponsor (although it had already been present on the women's team's shirts since 2022), A month later, it was announced that comparison site Go.Compare would become the first back-of-shirt sponsor of the team.
+The new Macron kits were launched toward the end of July (Just after the 2023 World cup shirts) at which point it was also announced that player names would return to the back of the shirts, having previously been present between 2005 & 2008.